2 - Medical

 - Seek medical attention if bleeding does not stop or if the wound is deep.

-You can apply a tourniquet to stop blood flow if direct pressure does not work on a limb.
+You can apply a tourniquet to stop blood flow to a limb if direct pressure does not work.
 This should only be done as a last resort, as it can cause permanent damage.
 Only a medical professional should remove a tourniquet.

 Prevention